Pair density wave facilitated by Bloch quantum geometry in nearly flat band multiorbital superconductors

-A negative superfluid weight would seem unphysical at first sight, as it implies a natural tendency towards real-space phase decoherence, which destroys the superconducting condensation.
-However, this very tendency provokes an intriguing question: does negative superfluid weight provide a natural mechanism for the formation of the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO)~\cite{Fulde:64,Larkin:65} or other more general forms of pair density wave (PDW) order?
-We answer this question in the affirmative, on the basis of model mean-field Bogoliubov de-Gennes (BdG) calculations that explicitly demonstrate the preference for a PDW rather than the uniform phase.
+Since the superfluid weight characterizes the real-space superconducting phase stiffness, an intriguing question then arises: does the geometry-induced suppression of superfluid weight provide a natural mechanism for the formation of superconducting states with real-space phase mudulation, such as the Fulde-Ferrell-Larkin-Ovchinnikov (FFLO)~\cite{Fulde:64,Larkin:65} or other more general forms of pair density wave (PDW) order?
+We answer this question in the affirmative, on the basis of model mean-field Bogoliubov de-Gennes (BdG) calculations which explicitly demonstrate the preference for a PDW rather than the uniform phase.
 Our study therefore provides an intrinsic mechanism for PDW phases in the absence of external magnetic field.

 {\bf Negative interband Josephson coupling.--} We set the stage of our discussions by first deriving the superfluid weight of a weak-coupling two-dimensional two-orbital model with uniform intraorbital spin-singlet Cooper pairing and without spin-orbit coupling.
 The BdG Hamiltonian matrix of the model, expressed in appropriate orbital basis, can be written as,